newrelic-experimental/nr1-dashboard-history/README.md

 ## Use Cases <a id="use-cases"></a>

 1. Dashboard change history quick view

    You can use this app to access a quick view of a given dashboard's change history, allowing you to understand at a glance what actions have been taken against a dashboard, when and by whom.
-2. Rapid dashboard restoration
+2. Fast and easy dashboard restoration

    While it is possible to locate the GUID of a deleted dashboard and [request an undelete](https://api.newrelic.com/graphiql?#query=mutation%20%7B%0A%20%20dashboardUndelete%28guid%3A%20%22%22%29%20%7B%0A%20%20%20%20errors%0A%20%20%7D%0A%7D%0A) for that GUID, there is no way to see the user-friendly name of a dashboard once it has been deleted.
 Without access to the dashboard name, it can be extremely difficult to identify the desired dashboard for restoration.
-   Using this app persists the mapping of a dasboard GUID to its name, even after it is deleted, allowing for rapid location and restoration.
+   Using this app maintains the mapping of a dasboard GUID to its name even after it is deleted, allowing for rapid dashboard location and restoration via button click.

 ## Pre-requisites <a id="pre-reqs"></a>

-In order to display deleted dashboards in the listing, you will need to have deployed one of the [scripts](synthetics/README.md) found in [the synthetics directory](synthetics).
-Note that we can only keep track of dashboards that are deleted _after_ the synthetic script is running.
+If you want to display deleted dashboards in the app, you will need to have deployed one of the [scripts](synthetics/README.md) found in [the synthetics directory](synthetics).
+Note that we can only keep track of dashboards that are deleted _after_ the synthetic script starts running.

-The app will work without a Synthetic script deployed; however, only active dashboards will be displayed.

 To build and deploy the app, make sure you have [set up your environment](https://developer.newrelic.com/build-apps/set-up-dev-env/).